 We have a tradition in our family where we can request a family member to make our dinner of choice.
 This year my son (see photo above) made a Mexican fiesta.
 In addition to the chicken pipián and Mexican rice he made this Mexican fruit salad.

-My daughter and I tried to make an choco flan (Impossible cake), but it was a huge fail.
+For dessert, my daughter and I tried to make an choco flan (Impossible cake), but it was a huge fail.
 It turned out more like a chocolate malt!
-I’ll try it again this Winter and see what went wrong.

 Frequently Asked Questions